donovan-said/macos-ansible-playbook/README.md

 ## Overview

-The purpose of this Ansible playbook is to configure OSX (where possible, and where it makes sense) through immutable configuration management.
+The purpose of this Ansible playbook is to configure macOS (where possible, and where it makes sense) through immutable configuration management.

-This playbook has been test on macOS 14.1.1 (23B81) on an Apple M1 Pro chip.

 ## Bootstrap